jgerstein/FinalProject18/README.md

 * Project details are in description.md
 * Replace the content of this file with your own info about your project before the due date

+## Setting Up Your Repo

+On the GitHub page for this repository, click the "Fork" button.
+This will create your own copy of this repository, linked to my original.
+Use the same cloning method we used before to clone the repository to your PythonAnywhere account